phillipdavidstearns/brahman-ai/guides/ftp_setup/README.md

 ssl_enable=YES
 ```

-*note:* The above options may need to be either uncommented or manually set.
+*note:* The above options may need to be either uncommented or manually added.

-1. `$ sudo systemctl restart vsftpd`
+1. Restart the `vsftp` daemon: `$ sudo systemctl restart vsftpd`

 ## Connecting